To reference this page, copy and paste this shortened URL: https://bit.ly/2WGiuuF | Copyright © Kayalu 2019

 If you anchor your kayak or canoe, the light as described above should remain on.
 A paddler must be extremely careful to heed U.S.C.G. rules and inland regulations with respect to setting anchor in any navigable waterway.
 You may improve your visibility when anchored by raising your all-around light so it is unobstructed by your shoulders or head.
 At anchor, maneuverability is limited and the impact of an unexpected wake or wave must be considered.

-Red/green running lights (or "sidelights") are not required on a kayak, canoe or other "vessel under oars" under 7 meters in the United States or on international waters.
+Red/green running lights (or "sidelights") are not required on a kayak, canoe or other "vessel under oars" in the United States or on international waters.
 That said, U.S. Coast Guard Rules allow for the installation of red/green lights on a kayak (see Rule 25).
 We generally do not recommend the use of red/green running lights on a kayak, particularly in waters shared with boaters.
 If installed low on the bow or hull of a kayak, red/green lights may be too close to the waterline necessary to comply with U.S.C.G. required visibility across the arc of the horizon expected of running lights (or "sidelights") — flickering in appearance and thereby confusing to other paddlers and vessel operators.
 Hull or bow-mounted lights are often inaccessible to the paddler to enable or disable depending on the environment.
 In addition to physical installation requirements, the angle and intensity of red/green lights and their relationship to the location of other lights are further prescribed by U.S. Coast Guard Rules in order to provide oncoming vessels with precise means for calibrating their heading and speed according to your heading and speed.
 Lights of any color, including running lights, should never be displayed by a paddler incapable of understanding how the operator of another vessel will interpret their precise meaning in the dark.
 Furthermore, your display of running lights signal to other vessels that you are maneuvering your craft in response to your view of their red light, their green light or both of their running lights.

 It should also be noted that the use of a strobe or colored light that is not being displayed in conformance with a specific regulation (a blue light or rapid strobe on a kayak, for example) places the vessel in violation of regulations.